Dr Rachel Kendal (nee Day)

 - Brown, C. & Day, R.L.
 (2002).
 The future of stock enhancements: lessons for hatchery practice from conservation biology.
 Fish and Fisheries 3: 79-94.

 - Day, R.L., MacDonald, T., Brown, C., Laland, K.N. & Reader, S.M.
 (2001).
 Interactions between shoal size and conformity in guppy social foraging.
 Animal Behaviour 62: 917-925.

 - Day, R.L., Kendal, J.R. & Laland, K.N.
 (2001).
 Validating cultural transmission in Cetaceans.
 Behavioral and Brain Sciences 24(2): 330-331.

 - Kendal, R.L.
 (2014).
 The human race evolved to be fair for selfish reasons.
 The conversation

 - Kendal, R.L.
 (2008).
 Animal ‘Culture Wars’; Evidence from the Wild?.
 The Psychologist 21: 312-315.

 - Kendal, J.R., Tehrani, J. & Kendal, R.L.
 (2009).
 The evolution of human behaviour.
 Quick Guide.
 Triple Sciences Support Programme in association with RCUK

-- Psychology: Social Learning
+- Centre for Social Learning and Cognitive Evolution

 - 2016: Evidence of Animal Minds (£2500.00 from Association for the Study of Animal Behaviour)